-Philadelphia Domestic Violence Lawyer
+Domestic Violence Lawyer in Philadelphia

-Philadelphia domestic violence attorney Brian M. Fishman has helped many clients understand their rights when it comes to domestic violence proceedings.
+Philadelphia domestic violence lawyer Brian M. Fishman has helped many clients understand their rights when it comes to domestic violence proceedings.
 Domestic violence cases can be complicated, and the consequences can be severe if you’re convicted.
 Attorney Fishman was a prosecutor in Philadelphia for over four years and worked in the Family Violence & Sexual Assault Unit of the District Attorney’s Office.
 Therefore, he has vast experience in this area of criminal law.

 Domestic violence incidents usually arise during a heated moment between spouses, partners or other family members.
 Charges often associated with domestic violence incidents include:

 In domestic violence cases, a third party, such as a neighbor, usually contacts police during an altercation.
 Domestic violence incidents are sometimes aggravated by the use of drugs, which can lead to additional charges unrelated to the incident being filed, including:

 Many clients are surprised to find out that domestic violence charges cannot be dropped by the complainant, even if the complainant no longer wants to pursue the case.
 The decision whether to file charges in a domestic violence case, as in any case, is decided by the prosecutor’s office.
 The complainant will be subpoenaed to appear in court, even if he or she does not want to pursue the matter, and can be arrested for failure to appear in court.
 If you are charged with additional crimes related to the incident, such as drug or firearms charges, those can often be proven in court with police testimony and without the appearance of the original complainant.